cran/unvotes/README.md

   geom_point() +
   geom_smooth(se = FALSE) +
   facet_wrap(~ issue)
-#> Warning: Column `rcid` has different attributes on LHS and RHS of join
 ```

 ![plot of chunk issue_plot](tools/README-issue_plot-1.png)

 ### Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/dgrtwo/unvotes/blob/master/CONDUCT.md).
 By participating in this project you agree to abide by its terms.